GautiEinarsson/DilationSim/README.markdown

 # DilationSim.py: Unraveling Time Dilation in 4D and 5D

 Hey there!
-Welcome to `DilationSim.py`, a Python script I crafted to explore the fascinating concept of time dilation on a spinning disk, as featured in our *Physical Review Letters* paper, “Five-Dimensional Time Dilation on a Spinning Disk.”
+Welcome to `DilationSim.py`, a Python script I crafted to explore the fascinating concept of time dilation on a spinning disk, “Five-Dimensional Time Dilation on a Spinning Disk.”
 Imagine a 1-meter carbon fiber disk whirring at 1500 m/s, fitted with super-precise thorium-229m nuclear clocks.
 This code simulates that setup to test whether a fifth dimension, inspired by the Randall-Sundrum model, tweaks time dilation in ways we can measure.

 ## What’s the Big Idea?